 - Excellent electrical and thermal conductivity: Copper is one of the best conductors of electricity and heat, making it an ideal material for electrical installations, heating and cooling systems.

-- Corrosion resistance: Copper's natural protective barrier protects it from rusting and fading, ensuring its durability and aesthetic appearance for years to come.
+- Corrosion resistance: Copper's natural protective barrier protects it from rusting and fading, ensuring its durability and aesthetic appeal for years to come.

-- Ductility: Copper is extremely ductile, which allows it to be easily shaped and processed, enabling the creation of intricate details and elements of any shape.
+- Malleability: Copper is extremely malleable, which allows it to be easily shaped and processed, enabling the creation of intricate details and elements of any shape.

 - Durability: Copper is a durable material, resistant to mechanical damage and harsh weather conditions.

-- Aesthetics: The warm color of copper adds elegance and timeless character to any design.
+- Aesthetics: The warm color of copper gives any design an elegant and timeless character.

 - Hygiene: Copper has antibacterial properties, making it an ideal material for plumbing and food contact surfaces.